Tunnelsats/tunnelsats/FAQ.md

 ### Why choose Tunnel⚡Sats over other VPN providers?
 Running a lightning nodes behind a VPN requires a range of features public VPN providers usually do not offer. **Tunnel⚡Sats** is specially designed for the lightning node use case in mind.
 So we pack up everything that's needed:
-- anonymous payment method via Lightning (we don't see the sender of the payment)
+- anonymous payment method via Lightning (we don't know the sender of the payment)
 - static VPN IP: no more disconnects due to changing VPN IPs and no hassle setting up Dynamic DNS
 - static forwarded ports: assign VPN's port to your node config and you are good to go
 - secure VPN tunnels: we provide quantum-safe VPN tunnels using pre-shared keys